 Other companies like Ka-Bar produce some knives in the USA whereas other knives in China.
 Obviously, the American made knives are much better than the child-labor-made-knives.

 If you are looking for a trusty name, I highly recommend SOG.
 They were started by veterans who wanted to have a great knife.
-Ever knife I’ve seen from them rocked.
+Every knife I’ve seen from them rocked.
+And, the best part is that they are somewhat affordable as opposed to other excellent brands that are not affordable like Zero Tolerance, MicroTech and Esee!

-Another great brand is Benchmade.
+Another great brand is Benchmade, but you have to choose carefully or you’ll easily get diverted into their “expensive” section which rivals the other expensive companies I mentioned.
 This company brings craftsmanship back to knife making and brought the Balisong tradition to America.

 I don’t have time to list other brands here but, if you have a brand you like, write about it in the comment box below.
 I’ll be sure to post it.